 Direct GHG emissions emanate from sources owned and controlled by the reporting entity, highlighting their immediate environmental impact.

-Conversely, indirect GHG emissions are attributable to the reporting entity's activities, but originate from sources under the ownership or control of another entity, reflecting a broader, shared responsibility in mitigating climate change.
+Conversely, indirect GHG emissions are attributed to the reporting entity's activities, but originate from sources under the ownership or control of another entity, reflecting a broader, shared responsibility in mitigating climate change.

 The classification of scopes hinges on two fundamental factors, which are instrumental in understanding a company's contribution to greenhouse gas emissions: